 Research: Statement

 Despite frequent declarations to the contrary, most university settings do not embrace interdisciplinary work.
-Fortunately, in the several academic settings in which I have worked, the case has been different.
-Not only have I been free to pursue what I wish in terms of research, but I also benefited from having close contact with scholars and professionals in fields ranging from sociology to biology to engineering, and from theatre to multimedia to industrial design.
-Therefore, over the course of my career, my research and other work has taken on many subjects, including maps and exploration, the history of technology, the philosophy of physics, and communication across cultures.
+Fortunately, in the several academic settings in which I have worked, the case has been different, even if it as less through a purposeful policy on the part of the university, and more through individual effort.
+In the end, though, it has worked out that not only have I been free to pursue what I wish in terms of research, but I also benefited from having had contact with scholars and professionals in fields ranging from sociology to art history to engineering, and from theatre to multimedia to industrial design.
+Therefore, over the course of my career, my research and other work has taken on many subjects, including maps and exploration, the history of technology, the philosophy of physics, industrial and product design, and communication across cultures.

 Although I received my formal academic training in Classics, and then in the history and philosophy of science and technology, I always have had a parallel career in the areas of design and the visual arts.
-In addition, outside the academic world, I have worked in cross-cultural management consulting, and continue to be interested in the challenges in communication across cultures and cultural styles.
+In addition, outside the academic world, I applied some of my international experience and knowledge of languages to various workshops and consulting in cross-cultural management.

 Research: Current

 I tend to work on several different research projects in parallel, as I find there is often “cross-pollination” from one pursuit to the next.
-Here are some descriptions of some of my current research pursuits…
+Here are descriptions of two of my current research pursuits, one in the field of design, and the other in the philosophy of physics…

 For some time now, I have been involved in research concerning art-making, industrial design (e.g., tool-making), and the rise of consciousness in Homo sapiens, as well as the transition of humans to Homo faber and Homo techne.
 What was human thinking like before there was visual art and design?
 Moreover, did such art and the practice of design arise as a particular tool for human beings to use — not to communicate with each other, but rather for individual human beings to communicate with themselves?